This is a prototype. Things will break, change, or disappear. Have fun exploring.

 Remote control

 A second device can connect to a running Fantasynth instance and act as a remote.
-The connection uses WebRTC for low-latency communication.
+The connection uses PeerJS (a wrapper around WebRTC data channels) for direct peer-to-peer communication with low latency.
+The room code displayed in the Remote panel is rendered as a QR code using qrcode-generator, so the second device can join by scanning.
 The remote mirrors the clip grid and fader controls, letting you perform from a phone or tablet while the visuals run on a separate display.

 Site